 For each long-term supplier, Mazda conducts not only an evaluation based on quality, pricing and delivery status of procured goods or service, but also a comprehensive evaluation on the entire business including its quality control system, research & development system, and technological capabilities.
 For the supplier quality control system, Mazda employs a system that enables continuous grasping of issues, evaluation of the situation, and provision of guidance for improvement by receiving daily reports on product quality as well as voluntary audit results, and when a supplier is in need of quality improvement, conducts quality auditing that involves on-site confirmation of actual products at both domestic and overseas sites.

 Mazda is currently upgrading and expanding its business continuity plan (BCP) in order to prepare for risks and avoid long-term suspension of business that would extensively influence society.
+For procedures when suppliers are affected by disasters, Mazda has compiled the Risk Management Procedures for Affected Suppliers.
+Based on this, the Company will strengthen partnerships with suppliers in building a response system, making an initial response, and providing restoration assistance.
 Learning from lessons during the Great East Japan Earthquake when it required a certain period of time to grasp the overall situation of the entire supply chain, Mazda has clarified the scope of information collection and enhanced the amount of information collected in order to realize a prompt and timely communication system that reaches all points in the supply chain.
 Further efforts to increase the volume and quality of supply chain information will be made in the future.

 To enable coexistence, mutual growth and prosperity for all parties, along with the overarching goal of building high-quality vehicles, Mazda takes steps to promptly brief suppliers on medium-to long-term business strategies and on matters related to sales and production, and arranges opportunities for the exchange of information on a regular basis.
 The Company also maintains close liaisons with supplier-managed purchasing cooperative organizations.*2